adrien-matta/nptool/README.md

 #Setup

 ###Requirements
-In order to compile the core libraries NPLib, you will need ROOT 6.00 (compatibility with ROOT 5 is not insured at the moment) to be installed with the libMathMore.so library.
+In order to compile the core libraries NPLib, you will need ROOT 6 or 5 (tested with 5.34) to be installed with the libMathMore.so library.
 This is sufficient to compile NPLib and any analysis project.
-In order to compile NPSimulation, you will need a recent installation of Geant4.
+In order to compile NPSimulation, you will need a recent installation of Geant4 (tesetd with version 9.6 and 10.1).

 ###Building NPLib
 NPLib is the core of the NPTool package, holding most of the actual code.
 It is made of a collection of stand alone C++ classes that can be used in programs and macro.
 The first step is to define the variable of environment that the system needs.
 For this open your .profile / .bashrc / .tcshrc file in your home directory and add the following line: